f5devcentral/f5-velos-training/docs/velos_security.rst

 Appliance Mode for BIG-IP Tenants
 =================================

 If you would like to prevent root / bash level access to the BIG-IP tenants, you can enable **Appliance Mode** in the tenant settings.
 Enabling Appliance mode will disable the root account, and access to the underlying bash shell is disabled for BIG-IP.
 The admin account to the TMOS CLI is still enabled.
 This is viewed as a more secure setting as many vulnerabilities can be avoided by not allowing access to the bash shell.
-In some heavily audited environments, this setting may be mandatory, but it may prevent lower-level debugging from occurring directly in the bash shell.
+In some heavily audited environments, this setting may be mandatory, but it may prevent lower level debugging from occurring directly in the bash shell.
 It can be disabled on a temporary basis to do advanced troubleshooting, and then re-enabled when finished.

 Enabling BIG-IP Tenant Appliance Mode via the CLI
 --------------------------------------------------